-• Download the PYNQ-Z1 board files
+- Download the PYNQ-Z1 board files - Download the PYNQ-Z2 board files

 Installing these files in Vivado, allows the board to be selected when creating a new project.
-This will configure the Zynq PS settings for the PYNQ-Z1.
+This will configure the Zynq PS settings.

 To install the board files, extract, and copy the board files folder to: